weiying-shenzhen/UIWebview-BUG-fetch-silence-when-foucs/README.md

 ## summery

-fetch is buggy inside onfocus, it may just be silent and call neither callback.
+In UIWebView, fetch is buggy inside onfocus, it may just be silent and call neither callback.

 ## demo